-Main Research Field: Evolutionary Cytogenetics
+Main Research Field: Evolutionary Cytogenomics

-Main Research Field: Evolutionary Cytogenetics
+Main Research Field: Evolutionary Cytogenomics

 Evolution of Sex Chromosomes